Carcass (band): Musical style, influences and legacy

 Carcass are regarded as among the pioneers of the grindcore and melodic death metal genres.
 They are also described as one of the earliest and most important of the new generation of grindcore and death metal bands.
 Their early work was also tagged as "splatter death metal" and "hardgore," on account of their morbid lyrics and gruesome album covers.
-Their fourth album, Heartwork (1993), is considered a landmark in the melodic death metal genre.
+Beginning with their third album Necroticism – Descanting the Insalubrious (1991), Carcass began to incorporate progressive and technical influences, and while they continued in this direction on the follow-up album Heartwork (1993), it was the band's first foray into melodic death metal.
 Additionally, Carcass have been called "goregrind's screaming birthers."
-Carcass are influenced by death metal and grindcore bands like Death, Repulsion, Master, Morbid Angel, Napalm Death and Macabre, as well as other acts such as Slayer, King Diamond, Cryptic Slaughter, Discharge, Siege, N.Y.C.
+Carcass are influenced by death metal and grindcore bands like Death, Repulsion, Obituary, Cancer, Napalm Death and Exhumed, as well as other acts such as Slayer, King Diamond, Cryptic Slaughter, Discharge, Siege, N.Y.C.
 Mayhem and Diamond Head.

 The band's early releases, which have been described as "Gray's Anatomy set to music," were noted for their "elaborately putrid" vocabulary, which drew from medical terminology.
 Additionally, guitarist Bill Steer believes the band's lyrics contain black humour.
 On the topic of Carcass's influence on the development of the goregrind subgenre, he explained: "Some people have missed the point, sexualizing the violence or being gross for the sake of it [..]
 Whatever we were doing with Carcass, there was definitely some thought behind it. [...]
 But it's easy to be shocking, isn't it?
 It's easy to say horrible things.
 I'd like to say we did it with a sense of humor."

-Frontman Jeff Walker's vocal style has been described as "serrated."

 Otrebor of black metal band Botanist cites Carcass' use of medical dictionary terms in lyrics and song titles as a precedent for its lyrics and song titles from plant and insect dictionaries.
 Ben Weinman has cited Carcass as a key early influence on his band the Dillinger Escape Plan.
 The late Trevor Strnad, who served as the vocalist for The Black Dahlia Murder until his death in 2022, had cited on many occasions that he was primarily influenced by Carcass in vocalizing technique.
 Deathcore and metalcore acts Bring Me the Horizon, Whitechapel, All Shall Perish, Killswitch Engage and All That Remains cited Carcass as an influence.
 Canadian rock band Sum 41 also cited them as an influence.
 American deathgrind band Cattle Decapitation has cited them as an influence as well.
-Post rock band The Fierce and the Dead have cited them as an influence.
+Post-rock band The Fierce and the Dead have cited them as an influence.

 In popular culture

 In the Red Dwarf episode "Timeslides", Steer and Walker appeared as members of Lister's childhood band, Smeg and the Heads.
-During the Friends' episode "The One with the Cheap Wedding Dress", Megan and Phoebe talk about Carcass.
+During the Friends episode "The One with the Cheap Wedding Dress", Megan and Phoebe talk about Carcass.
 Megan told Monica that her fiancé wants them to play at their wedding.